awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ServiceLinkedRoleARN`  <a name="cfn-autoscaling-autoscalinggroup-servicelinkedrolearn"></a>
 The Amazon Resource Name \(ARN\) of the service\-linked role that the Auto Scaling group uses to call other AWS services on your behalf\.
-By default, Amazon EC2 Auto Scaling uses a service\-linked role named AWSServiceRoleForAutoScaling, which it creates if it does not exist\.
+By default, Amazon EC2 Auto Scaling uses a service\-linked role named `AWSServiceRoleForAutoScaling`, which it creates if it does not exist\.
 For more information, see [Service\-linked roles for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/autoscaling-service-linked-role.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)